Jiří Hájek: Diplomacy

-Charter 77
+Late life

-Until 1973 Hájek worked in the Historical Institute of Czechoslovak Academy of Sciences.
+Until 1973, Hájek worked in the Historical Institute of Czechoslovak Academy of Sciences.

 Together with Václav Havel, Zdeněk Mlynář, and Pavel Kohout, Hájek was one of the founding members and architects of Charter 77.

 Jiří Hájek emerged as one of three leading spokesmen of Charter 77, thus becoming the target of police interrogations and threats.
 He was a strong defender of this uncompromising document, which voiced the principles of universal human rights.
 In 1987, Hájek was awarded the first ever Professor Thorolf Rafto Memorial Prize.

 After the fall of socialism in Czechoslovakia (1989) Hájek served as an advisor of Alexander Dubček (1990–1992) but was unable to obtain significant political influence.

-Death

-He died of an unspecified cancer on 22 October 1993.
+He died of an unspecified cancer in Prague on 22 October 1993.